 Hello friends, and welcome to another edition of Styled + Set, the wonderful entertaining blog tour hosted by my friend Lory of Designthusiasm.
 I absolutely love doing this tour as there are so many talented bloggers, and I always get lots of inspiration from the gorgeous tables they all share!
-I’m sure if you’re coming here from Yvonne at Stonegable, you’ve already seen some gorgeous inspo.
-Yvonne’s tables are always stunning, and this year’s is no exception!
+If you’re looking for even more tablescape ideas, be sure to take a look at my free e-book, featuring twelve of my favorite tables (one for each month of the year!)

 Thanksgiving table settings for me are always special.
 I know a pretty table doesn’t make or break anyone’s Thanksgiving, but it is always nice to know that someone took some time to make something beautiful for you.
 Whether that’s the meal, the table, or both, it shows the people you love that you care.
 My making a table extra special is just another way of showing my family how much they mean to me.

 I want my Thanksgiving table setting to reflect the holiday, but also to marry my casual chic style.
 What I mean by that is that while I want it to look beautiful, I don’t want it to be so difficult that it’s overwhelming.
 My Thanksgiving table setting this year focuses on the bounty of the season, using a simple mix of florals, along with some fall fruits and vegetables….

 And turkey plates!
 Before I was blogging, I was definitely doing tablescapes.
 But I tended to do something similar each year, rather than mixing it up as I do now.
 Most of my pre-blogging Thanksgiving table settings involved one or the other of my vintage turkey plates.
 And then the last few years of blogging (including last week’s tablescape), most of my tables have been rather on the neutral side.